 Brussels sprouts are known to contain a high level of isothiocyanate—a substance that improves the intestinal muscle’s ability to dispose of waste through the gastrointestinal tract.

-The result is lots and lots of gas!
+The result of too many is lots and lots of gas!

 Although serving dogs more than 2 Brussels sprouts isn’t dangerous, it may upset their stomach or give them a bad cause of the runs.